aryzhov/flutter-stopper/README.md

   bottom sheet builder;
 - Using animations to make transitions of the bottom sheet between the stops look natural;
-- Providing a convenient `showStopper` function to be used instead of `showBottomSheet` in order to handle the dismissal of the bottom sheet by the user.
+- Providing a convenient `showStopper` function to be used instead of `showBottomSheet` in order to handle dismissal of the bottom sheet by the user.

 This plugin utilizes bottom sheet functionality from the `Scaffold` widget and avoids copy/paste from the standard library, making the implementation clear and